-Program Goal 3: Foster an environment of compassion, inclusion, and diversity, where graduates are culturally competent in working with clients from diverse backgrounds Benchmark Student Measurement Timing Target Review Outcomes SLO8: Graduating MFT 654, Cultural 95% of graduating 80% of graduating students August students will have competence Fall. students will earn an will earn an average overall Faculty gained a better evaluation second average overall score of score of 5 (good) or higher on Retreat understanding and 5 (good) or higher on the the cultural competence Meeting vear respect for cultural cultural competence evaluation in MFT 654 during diversity evaluation in MFT 654 their final winter semester during their final winter semester.
-SLO9: Graduates 80% of graduates will rate Exit survey Upon 95% of graduates will rate August will report comgraduation their ability to understand thier ability to understand Faculty petence in dealing cultural diversity at a 4 cultural diversity at a 4 Retreat with diversity (adequate) or higher in the (adequate) or higher in the exit Meeting issues exit survey survey SLO10: Graduat-MFT Clinical 95% of graduating 80% of graduating students August ing students will competence 655R, students will earn an will earn an average score of 2 Faculty understand diverevaluation Winter, average score of 5 (meets Retreat (meets expectations) or higher sity in a clinical Second expectations) or on the diversity ratings in the Meeting setting year higher on the diversity clinical competency evaluation during their final practicum ratings in the clinical competency evaluation during their final practicum.
+Program Goal 3: Foster an environment of compassion, inclusion, and diversity, where graduates are culturally competent in working with clients from diverse backgrounds

+Student Outcomes SLO8: Graduating students will have gained a better understanding and respect for cultural diversity SLO9: Graduates will report com- MFT 654, Fall, second year 95% of graduating students will earn an average overall score of Benchmark 80% of graduating students will earn an average overall score of 5 (good) or higher on Review August Faculty students will have gained a better understanding and respect for cultural diversity SLO9: Graduates will report com- competence evaluation Exit survey Fall, second students will earn an average overall score of will earn an average overall will report com- 5 (good) or higher on the cultural competence evaluation in MFT 654 during their final winter semester. the cultural competence evaluation in MFT 654 during their final winter semester Retreat Meeting petence in dealing with diversity issues Upon graduation 95% of graduates will rate their ability to understand cultural diversity at a 4 (adequate) or higher in the exit survey 80% of graduates will rate thier ability to understand cultural diversity at a 4 (adequate) or higher in the exit survey August Faculty Retreat Meeting SLO10: Graduating students will understand diversity in a clinical setting MFT 655R, Winter, Second year 95% of graduating students will earn an average score of 5 (meets expectations) or higher on the diversity ratings in the clinical competency evaluation during their final practicum.
+80% of graduating students will earn an average score of 2 (meets expectations) or higher on the diversity ratings in the clinical competency evaluation during their final practicum August Faculty Retreat Meeting